Who are we?

 What we offer

 The support we offer is based on Cognitive Behavioural Therapy (CBT) techniques, which are designed to help you think about things differently and learn to cope in a more positive way.
+At the current time due to Covid-19 guidelines we will be delivering our service differently to keep families safe.
+For the majority of appointments we will therefore be offering telephone and video appointments only.

 We can support you by: